 Minor Requirements

 A minor is a concentration of 15 or more credit hours in a subject other than the major.
 Minors must be in an area distinct from the major.
-Students choosing a minor must consult the department concerned.
+Students choosing a minor must consult with the Student Programming Centre.